 Brehm '03-Hochman '03 Collection

 Recently, a wonderful collection of CDs was donated to the Music Department to be used by the jazz musicians within the Five Colleges.
-Named after two graduates of the program, Brett Brehm (piano) and Brian Hochman (saxophone), this collection was donated by Professor Barry O'Connell and will be available in the near future to our student community.
+Named after two graduates of the program, Brett Brehm (piano) and Brian Hochman (saxophone), this collection was donated by Professor Barry O'Connell and is now available for our student community.